mono-js/mono/docs/configuration.md

 ## Structure

 By default, Mono will look in the `conf/` directory.
-This setting can be override with the `MONO_CONF_PATH` environment variable.
+The path can be override with the `MONO_CONF_PATH` environment variable.

 A basic conf folder in Mono looks like: